Wildboar-Software/directory/doc/administration.md

 # Administration

-## Hibernate
+## Hibernation

-- All requests, both DAP, DSP, and LDAP, return `busy`.
+All requests, both DAP, DSP, and LDAP, return a `serviceError` with problem `busy`.

-## Lockdown

-- Server stays up, sockets remain open, but IDM sockets return an `abort` packet to all requests, with the reason `reasonNotSpecified`.
-- All LDAP connections are immediately terminated.

-## Hierarchical Operational Bindings

-### Blacklisting Requests

-- by Requestor
-- by Requestor + Type
-- by Requestor + Type + Parameters

-## Shadow Operational Bindings

-## Updates
+## Handling Memory Pressure

-## Blacklisting DSAs

-## Whitelisting DSAs
+What research I have done into this has shown me:

+- There is almost no support in NodeJS or any NPM libraries for detecting dangerously high memory usage.
+- There is no way to determine what the max heap size is.

+That said, I think the only approach I can realistically use is to document what to do if you run out of memory: increase the `max-old-heap-size` of NodeJS.